inmanta/inmanta-docker/README.md

 sudo docker compose -f docker-compose.yml -f docker-compose.iso.yml -f docker-compose.init.yml down -v
 ```

-### Deploy the service orchestrator with a code-server sidecar
+### Deploy the orchestrator with a code-server sidecar

 :bulb: When developing a model, it can be convenient to work on the model that is present in the orchestrator environment, while relying on the inmanta vscode extension.
 This sidecar allows you to deploy a code-server on the side of the orchestrator to simplify such development scenario.